-What are Out of Pocket Damages?
+What Are Out of Pocket Damages?

-Out of Pocket
+How Out of Pocket Damages Work

-- Deductible: Expect to pay out of pocket for your deductible.
+Expect to pay out of pocket for your deductible.
 The deductible is your responsibility for lots of different claims, usually physical damage claims such as comprehensive or collision.
 You select the deductible at the time you add the vehicle to your policy.
 Your insurance deductible will need to be paid when you pick your vehicle up from being repaired.

 When you hear people speak of an emergency fund, out of pocket insurance expenses fall into that category.
 Always keep at least enough money to cover your insurance deductible on hand if at all possible.
 It will make life a lot less stressful in case of a car accident.